bronsenproject-nl/granny-connect-backend/README.md

 # granny-connect-backend

+Granny Connect Backend.

+The service is used to serve the ionic-interface for Granny-Connect.

-Granny Connect Backend is a service that is written in JAVA and packaged in Docker.
+It is a service that is written in JAVA and packaged in Docker.

-The services is used to serve the ionic-interface for Granny-Connect.

 ## Build Granny-Connect-Backend